 ArchitectAtelier Thomas Pucher and Bramberger

-From the architect.
+Text description provided by the architects.
 The original concept of the building was to combine the advantages of single residential homes with the economical aspects of `apartment living´.
 Over the last centuries the concept of single residential family houses changed enormously.
 Different approaches and reinterpretations changed not only the way that people live but also the way they use their own spaces.
 Atelier Thomas Pucher and Bramberger 's proposal was to combine the advantages of privacy, outdoor gardens, and boundless views that a single residential home offers with the low economic and maintenance costs of an apartment.

 The challenging question: Is it possible to combine the two?
 Atelier Thomas Pucher and Bramberger 's solution was to create `Stacked Villas´ by superimposing Villas or Penthouses on top of each other.
 This would maintain the major advantages such as wide boundless views, private outdoor spaces and generous living areas on the one hand as well as the economical advantages of less building and maintenance costs which would subsequently have less impact on the environment.